cloudberrydb/cloudberrydb/README.md

 A quickstart guide to Docker can be found on the [Pivotal Engineering Journal](http://engineering.pivotal.io/post/docker-gpdb/).

 Known issues:
-* The `installcheck-good` make target has at least 4 failures, some of which are non-deterministic
+* The `installcheck-world` make target has at least 4 failures, some of which are non-deterministic

 ### Running regression tests with Docker